How to Handle a Hit-and-Run in Ontario

 If uninjured, collect as much information as possible, including licence plate numbers, contact details, photos, and videos.
 It may be challenging to gather information if a vehicle has fled the scene, but licence plate numbers are the easiest way to track someone.

 At the very least, try to recall the vehicle’s make, model, colour, and direction in which it was going.
-If you can, provide law enforcement detail with a description of the driver.
+If you can, provide law enforcement with a description of the driver.
 Talk to as many witnesses as possible.

 Finally, note the estimated damage to your vehicle.
 Chances are, you won’t be able to formulate a number yourself, so make sure you provide your insurance company with as many photos, videos, and details as possible.
 This includes photos of: